 - Dental exam form from the most recent of K, 2nd, or 6th grade

-- District 301 New Student Health Questionnaire
+- Central 301 New Student Health Questionnaire

-Transfer Students (transferring within the state of Illinois)
+(transferring within the state of Illinois)

 Parents/guardians need to submit the most recent physical exam, eye exam, and dental exam forms that meet the state requirements as indicated in the table above and should complete a District 301 New Student Health Questionnaire.
 Parents may bring these from the student’s previous Illinois school.
 Documents should be submitted before the first day of attendance or a completed Student Transfer Form (ISBE form 33-78) from another Illinois school may be accepted.